WHERE ARE WE GOING IN THE FUTURE WORLD OF WORK?

 We do this by delivering conferences, events, a digital gateway to the future of work and by engaging with girls across Australia on and offline in a way that is age-appropriate, highly engaging, interactive, and which combines the latest thinking on leadership, innovation, design thinking and startup methodology and practice.

-Our leadership, innovation and entrepreneurship streamed curriculum is based on extensive research, founder experience and qualifications, and input from leading education experts and advisors including the Wade Institute of Entrepreneurship, University of Melbourne, IDEO, Melbourne Business School, Foundation for Young Australians, YGAP (Young Generation Against Poverty), Mim Bartlett Consulting, Compass (Fabian Dattner), B Lab Australia, Australian Women Donors Network, Inventium and others.
+Our leadership, innovation and entrepreneurship workshops are based on extensive research, founder experience and qualifications, and input from leading education experts and advisors including the Wade Institute of Entrepreneurship, University of Melbourne, IDEO, Melbourne Business School, Foundation for Young Australians, YGAP (Young Generation Against Poverty), Mim Bartlett Consulting, Compass (Fabian Dattner), B Lab Australia, Inventium and others.

-Our Edtech and experiential learning initiatives are continually evolving to make sure we're at the forefront of international best practice so we can deliver rich and high-impact learning experiences for girls so they're equipped with what they need to step into the future workforce skilled, confident and ready to lead.
+We love collaborations and are always learning, continually evolving to make sure we're at the forefront of international best practice so we can deliver rich and high-impact learning experiences for girls so they're equipped with what they need to step into the future workforce skilled, confident and ready to lead.

 We also believe one the most effective ways for girls to develop, adopt and practice new mindsets and skillsets is through immersive, practical experiences.
 So we collaborate with businesses big and small, startups, universities and co-working spaces to design internships, work experience placements, events and training programs to motivate and encourage girls to step up to leadership, startups and STEM pathways.

-Each module and year level of our girledworld programs can be run effectively as stand-alone programs, or across year levels to provide multi-year level learning frameworks.
-Alternatively, we can deliver school and student-specific workshops in Leadership (Leading Self, Leading Others, Team Dynamics, Ethical Decision-Making, Leading for Change) or Entrepreneurship (Design Thinking IDEO, Lean Startup, Agile Practice, Lean Canvas, Business Model Canvas Made Easy, Disruption for Good) and a range of other highly engaging workshops.
+girledworld workshops can be run as stand-alone programs, or across year levels to provide multi-year level learning frameworks.
+Alternatively, we can deliver school and student-specific workshops in Leadership (Leading Self, Leading Others, Team Dynamics, Ethical Decision-Making, Leading for Change), Entrepreneurship (Design Thinking IDEO, Lean Startup, Agile + Sprint Practice, Lean Canvas, Business Model Canvas Made Easy, Finding your Purpose, Disruption for Good) and a range of others.